 The Co-RIG Program

 The CMA Foundation (CMAF) and the Foundation for Advancing Family Medicine have come together to support family physicians in their efforts to respond to the COVID-19 pandemic.
-The result is the Covid-19 Pandemic Response and Impact Grant Program (Co-RIG).
-This program will be deployed in two phases:
+With a generous donation of $5 million from the CMA Foundation, the FAFM launched the COVID-19 Pandemic Response and Impact Grant Program (Co-RIG) in April 2020.
+This program has two phases.

-Phase I will target immediate and short-term innovations that maximize the effectiveness of care for patients, while guarding the safety of health workers, leading to a rapid, front-line response to protect and treat everyone in Canada.
+Phase I targets immediate and short-term innovations that maximize the effectiveness of care for patients, while guarding the safety of health workers, leading to a rapid, front-line response to protect and treat everyone in Canada.

-Phase II will focus on innovations and initiatives that prepare family medicine to cope with the challenges related to the pandemic in the long term, be it by scaling up existing innovations, responding to a resurgence of COVID-19 or preparing for other threats to human health and well-being.
+Phase II focuses on innovations and initiatives that prepare family medicine to cope with the challenges related to the pandemic in the long term, be it by scaling up existing innovations, responding to a resurgence of COVID-19 or preparing for other threats to human health and well-being.

 Successful Phase I applicants will not be excluded from applying to Phase II Co-RIG funding.